THE ULTIMATE GUIDE TO E-COMMERCE EMAIL MARKETING

-In order to avoid frustrating such a precious resource, the list of people who actually want to hear from you, let us tell you what are the first steps you should consider when starting your journey with email marketing:
+To avoid frustrating such a precious resource, the list of people who want to hear from you, let us tell you what are the first steps you should consider when starting your journey with email marketing:

 - Find a sustainable way to collect email addresses.
 Remember that before asking for something, you should be giving first.
 For example, it is common for e-commerce companies to offer a small discount in exchange for email addresses.